 Low Carb and Super-High Fiber: A Healthier Alternative to Tapioca

-If you’ve been to my Plant-Based Cooking website, you’ll see that there’s quite a few chia pudding recipes: Chocolate Chia Pudding, Easy Breakfast Chia Pudding, Carrot Chia Pudding, and Pumpkin Chia Pudding.
+If you’ve checked out this site, Plant-Based Cooking, you’ll see that there are quite a few chia pudding recipes: Chocolate Chia Pudding, Easy Breakfast Chia Pudding, Carrot Chia Pudding, and Pumpkin Chia Pudding.
 And there’s a good reason for that!
 Chia seeds are uniquely suited for vegan plant-based puddings.
-These tiny, barely visible seeds plump up quite dramatically and form a viscous gel, kind of like tapioca, when soaked in water or other beverages for about two hours.
+These tiny, barely visible seeds plump up quite dramatically and form a viscous gel, like tapioca, when soaked in water or other beverages for about two hours.
 Who needs gelatin, I say?

 Chia seed gel is an outstanding vegan plant-based thickener for smoothies, sauces, soups, and stews.
 And if you like pudding as much as I do, you’ll love these healthy and varied chia pudding recipes.
 Be sure to try them all!

 So, what’s the chia seed secret?
 It’s all about the fiber!
-Remarkably, chia seeds can soak up about ten times their weight in water – now go find another food that can do that!
-A one-ounce serving of chia seeds has 12 grams of total carbohydrates and out of that, nearly all (11 grams) are soluble fiber.
+Remarkably, chia seeds can soak up about ten times their weight in water – now, find another food that can do that!
+A one-ounce serving of chia seeds has 12 grams of total carbohydrates, and out of that, nearly all (11 grams) are soluble fiber.

-If you’re wanting to increase your fiber intake, lower your carbohydrates, or just like creamy comfort foods, you’ll have to check chia seeds out.
-Like all soluble fiber, that fiber-rich chia seed gel may help lower “bad” LDL (low-density lipoprotein) cholesterol which can build up in your arteries.
-It may also slow down digestion, helping to prevent blood sugar spikes, and promoting a sense of fullness.
+If you want to increase your fiber intake, lower your carbohydrates, or just like creamy comfort foods, check out chia seeds.
+Like all soluble fiber, fiber-rich chia seed gel may help lower “bad” LDL (low-density lipoprotein) cholesterol, which can build up in your arteries.
+It may also slow digestion, helping prevent blood sugar spikes and promoting a sense of fullness.
 Gelled chia seeds can be stored in the refrigerator for up to a week.

-In addition, since chia seeds are very high in fiber, if you eat too many you may have stomach distress (gas, bloating, constipation, or diarrhea), just like any fiber that you eat too much of.
-Take it easy if you’re unsure..
+In addition, since chia seeds are very high in fiber, if you eat too many, you may have stomach distress (gas, bloating, constipation, or diarrhea), just like any fiber you eat too much of.
+Take it easy if you’re unsure.

 Other Uses: Chia Sprouts and Chia Egg Replacer